-Will Brown proposed the amendment and said that it was important to to ensure the University promotes academic freedom on this matter.
+Will Brown proposed the amendment and said that it was important to ensure the University promotes academic freedom on this matter.

-NH spoke against the amendment and said that it was not germane to the motion.
+There was a speech against the amendment and said that it was not germane to the motion.

 The amendment PASSES.